Neo-Panther/Supply-Chain-Blockchain/README.md

 **Solution**
 Until the client puts its signature on the transaction and it gets verified by atleast 2 validators; only then will the products be added to client's stock.
 The client's signature prevents it from lying.
 > A Transaction's operations are carried out after verification (validateTransaction), its addition to a new block, and verification by two validators (simulated).
 All this is done in mineBlock.
+*Note:* If the client somehow already has a product id; we merge both the product ids.
+Since it is not possible (without malicious usage) to use the same product id two times (because of how the blockchain is implemented); we penalize the client.

 ### The distributor has not dispatched the product, and the client has not received it (The client is not lying, but the distributor is)

 **Solution**
-If the dispatcher does not have the mentioned products: this will be found out during validation of the transaction (validateTransaction called in mineBlock) and the dispatcher will be penalized.
+If the dispatcher does not have the mentioned products, it will be found out during validation of the transaction (validateTransaction called in mineBlock) and the dispatcher will be penalized.

 **Assumptions:**
 1. Any Node can start a Transaction with any other
 2. Client's signature proves that it has seen the products; but it will only be added to its stock (handed over to him) after validation.
-Client can start the mining process to expediate the same. ()
-3. New nodes can be added with some initial stock.
+Client can start the voting process to expediate the same.
+Any node can start the voting process - by calling mineBlock method; but only the chosen miner can add block.
+It must also be verified by the chosen validators.
+(Responsibilty of checking if the dispatcher has sent the products falls with the client and the validators; Responsibility of checking if the client has received the products lies with the validators)
 *Note:* The main.py file is the frontend endpoint of our code; its functions have been described in this file.
 Comments describing the core blockchain file have been placed in blockchain.py